 Regardless of the price of the Common Stock at the time of RBB's conversion of all of its preferred stock, upon such conversion RBB Bank would most likely be the largest single shareholder of the Company and the Company may not be able to avoid an actual change in control of the Company if RBB Bank seeks such a change in control.
 Moreover, if such conversion and exercise results in RBB Bank acquiring more than 50% of the then outstanding Common Stock of the Company, the Company would not be able to avoid a change in control.
-See "--Private Placements and Exchange Agreements."
-See "Risk Factors--Change in Control; Ability to Direct Management, and Price of Common Stock May Be Driven Down by Conversion of Company's Convertible Preferred Stock."
+See "--Private Placements and Exchange

+Agreements."
+See "Risk Factors--Change in Control; Ability to Direct Management, and Potential Adverse Effect on Price of Common Stock Due to Conversion of Convertible Preferred Stock."